← All articles

 Here is the tension at the heart of this debate: traditional technical interviews ask you to work in a way that has almost no resemblance to how professional software engineers actually work.
 In the real world, engineers use documentation constantly, ask colleagues for input, consult Stack Overflow, use AI coding assistants like GitHub Copilot or Cursor, review similar past code, and iterate on solutions over days or weeks — not 45 minutes.

 A survey of over 10,000 software engineers in 2025 found that 78% use AI coding assistants in their daily work.
 GitHub reported that Copilot users complete tasks 55% faster on average than non-users.
 AI assistance is not a crutch — it is how modern software development works.
+A look at how AI interview assistants actually function makes clear that the underlying technology is the same family of models engineers already use in their IDEs.
 The argument that professional engineers should be able to write complex algorithms from memory, under pressure, without any tools, is increasingly at odds with the reality of the profession.

 This does not resolve the ethics question entirely — the interview is still meant to measure something, and using AI does change what it measures.
 But it does expose the fundamental tension: the "cheating" label assumes the traditional interview format is measuring something pure and meaningful, when in fact it may be measuring performance in an artificial context that bears little relation to job performance.